devops4us/randomizer/readme.md

 This means that for our whole development project, we will build the components periodically from the source repository, deploy them in a test environment, and test if they work together correctly.
 * Jenkins can automatically build, deploy and test the integrated servers.
 This can be done on each change in the main branch or periodically.
-This is why may call the process *continuous integration*.
+This is why we call the process *continuous integration*.
 * Each integration test run is recorded by Jenkins and available for review with all the test results via the Jenkins user interface
 * The integration test servers are started and stopped with Docker Compose as needed and on demand - no integration test environment is allocated permanently